-Removing a Student from Class for Tutoring or Test Preparation Purposes
+Tutoring or Test Preparation

 Based on informal observations, evaluative data such as grades earned on assignments or tests, or results from diagnostic assessments, a teacher may determine that a student is in need of additional targeted assistance in order for the student to achieve mastery in state-developed essential knowledge and skills.
-The school will always attempt to provide tutoring and strategies for test-taking in ways that prevent removal from other instruction as much as possible.
+The schools will always attempt to provide tutoring and strategies for test-taking in ways that prevent removal from other instruction as much as possible.
 In accordance with state law and policy EC, the school will not remove a student from a regularly scheduled class for remedial tutoring or test preparation for more than ten percent of the school days on which the class is offered, unless the student's parent consents to this removal.